eduardotaveiga/Data-Science---Marketing-analysis/README.md

 It's up to you to report what is the best approach the company should have based on your findings.

+Raw data: data.csv
+After EDA: ML_data.csv

-Note: The dataset is not mine.
+Note: The raw dataset is not mine.
 I got it from this repository: https://github.com/nailson/ifood-data-business-analyst-test